raspberrypilearning/serene-scene/en/step_7.md

 [[[create-scratch-account]]]

-If you have an account already, here are some details on how you can share your completed Scratch project with your friends and family.
+If you have an account already, you can share your completed Scratch project with your friends and family.
 To do this, follow the instructions below:

 [[[share-scratch]]]